↑

 Then, ask them if they have any NEW ideas they’d like to try.

 Make a preference list by writing down all of the suggestions from each family member.
 Ask each member to pick their top choice of the three and mark it with an asterisk.
+(See forms in the printable planner at the end of this post.)

-When we first started using this method to determine how to choose our Christmas activities to avoid stress and overwhelm, I was trying to survive.
+I was trying to survive my overwhelm when we started using this method to determine how to choose our Christmas activities to avoid stress and overwhelm.
 I was experiencing burnout and needed to make a change!

-But, we made some interesting discoveries.
 Many of my family member’s top 3 choices were very simple compared to the energy level I was trying to achieve.

 And, with my youngest’s responses, we learned we needed to explore new ideas.

-That turned out to be her favorite pick – and a new family activity was born (which we still continue to do!).
+That turned out to be her favorite pick – and a new family activity was born (which we continue to do!).

 Finally, go back to your inventory list and ask each family member to identify their least favorite (not mandatory) activities – whatever the reason.